DavidsonGroup/flexiplex/tutorial.md

 6. Quantification with **oarfish** (single-cell mode) to get a count matrix
 7. Loading counts in **R/Seurat** and plotting a UMAP

 A basic understanding of RNA sequencing data analysis is assumed.
-Prior experience with single-cell data will be helpful, as concepts such as UMIs and empty drops will not be discussed here.
-The pipeline presented here is not an endorsment or recommendation for the best combination of approachs, as there are many option for different tools at each step.
+Prior experience with single-cell data will be helpful, as discussion of concepts such as UMIs, knee plots and empty drops will not be discussed here.
+The pipeline presented here is not an endorsment or recommendation for the best combination of software, as there are many option of tools at each step.
 These tools were primarily choosen for their usability (particularly for beginners).
-Questions and feedback (positive or negative) is very welcome on the tutorial and should be posted on out [issue page](https://github.com/DavidsonGroup/flexiplex/issues), or my emailing the authors of flexiplex.
+Questions and feedback (positive or negative) is very welcome on the tutorial and should be posted on our [issuse page](https://github.com/DavidsonGroup/flexiplex/issues), or by emailing the authors of flexiplex.

 ---